 You absolutely cannot miss trying the traditional Quebecois dish called “poutine”!

 Poutine is a famous Canadian food that consists of French fries, cheese curds and brown gravy (that is the classic recipe, but there are many variations as well, with added meat or vegetables).

-I have to warn you – it is a quite heavy dish!
+I have to warn you – it is quite a heavy dish!

 You can try the best poutine in:

-4. Pay a visit to Basilique Notre-Dame
+4. Pay a visit to the Basilique Notre-Dame

-Step inside and admire its interior, gold-adorned altar and the stained glass – it is worth a visit!
+Step inside and admire its interior, gold-adorned altar and stained glass – it is worth a visit!

 There is a very beautiful light show inside the basilica called AURA.
 It is held every evening and the price is 25 CAD.
 You can see the schedule and the updated prices here.
 I haven’t been, but my guide highly recommended it.
 Here is a sneak preview of what you are going to see.

 5. Try craft beer in one of the local breweries

 Montreal’s brewpub experience is one of the most fun things to do in the city!
 The locals absolutely LOVE their craft beers and there are tons of small local brasseries with different types of beer here and there.